ncats/pharos-graphql-server/README.md

 To run

-Run `npm install` to get all dependencies
+Run `npm install` to get all dependencies, then

 ```
 npm start